 The history and interpretation of the parables of Jesus in the context of the New Testament and with reference to their contemporary relevance.
-Prerequisite: RELG 105\ or waiver, RELG 125\ or waiver.
+Prerequisite: RELG 125 or waiver.
 Even years.

-RELB 280 3 S Introduction to Exegesis
+RELB 280 Introduction to Exegesis

 Introduction to principles of and resources for sound biblical interpretation.
 Enrollment limited to theology and religion majors.
-Prerequisites: RELG 105 or waiver.
 Even years.

-RELB 290 3 S Letters of Paul
+RELB 290 3 F, W Letters of Paul

 Analysis and interpretation of selected portions from the letters of Apostle Paul.
-Prerequisite: RELG 105\ or waiver, RELG 125\ or waiver.
+Prerequisite: RELG 125 or waiver.